A2va/ImageTranslator.py/README.md

 2. Download the 4.1.0 version of [tesseract](https://digi.bib.uni-mannheim.de/tesseract/)
 3. Extract the files into executable (ex: 7-Zip)
 4. Place the extracted files into the *tesseract-ocr* folder at the root of package
-5. Download models from EasyOCR and Tesseract with this command `python image_translator.download_model -m all`.
+5. Download models from EasyOCR and Tesseract with this command `python -m image_translator.download_model -m all`.
 The m flag accept three value (all,tesseract,easyocr).
 The downloading time can be long.